gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/vote_rewards.md

 ![Automations / Tasks - Vote for server 3](/img/dashboard/automate_tasks/vote_reward/vote_for_server_3.jpg)

 ### 3. Claim vote
-Click `Claim` on the game server block at your community website or type `!claim` in Discord.
+Click `Claim` on the game server block at your Community website or type `!claim` in Discord.

 :::tip
 Create a [Trigger task](/dashboard/automate_tasks/getting_started#trigger--event) to claim votes based on in-game chat so players can claim votes while being in-game.